Armanasq/Armanasq.github.io/content/post/Computer-Vision/coco-image-segmentation.md

     - [Step 7: Perform Image Segmentation](#step-7-perform-image-segmentation)

 In this tutorial, we will delve into **how to perform image segmentation using the COCO dataset** and deep learning.
 Image segmentation is the process of partitioning an image into multiple segments to identify objects and their boundaries.
 The [COCO dataset](http://cocodataset.org/#home) is a popular benchmark dataset for object detection, instance segmentation, and image captioning tasks.
 We will use deep learning techniques to train a model on the COCO dataset and perform image segmentation.
+You can find a comprehensive tutorial on using COCO dataset [here](/datasets/coco-datset/).

 ## COCO Dataset Overview